uhalpern/uhalpern.github.io/projects/REEU.md

 For the second part of the experience, I co-led a research initiative with another cohort member that utilized statistical tests and machine learning to compare the discrimination ability of maize root traits and shoot traits.
 The program culminated in a symposium in which our results were communicated to a broader scientific audience.

-For a quick look at some of the visualizations made for the program, download and open this markdown file in a supported browser: [download link](../img/REEU/Urban-Halpern-Visualization-Demo.html)
+For a quick look at some of the visualizations made for the program, view this markdown file in a supported browser: [link](../img/REEU/Urban-Halpern-Visualization-Demo.html)

 ## Final Poster